Guesthouse · Wild camping

 All meals included except for 3 dinners and 2 lunches while in Longyearbyen

 Everything you need for winter camping, glacier walking, ice cave hiking and, of course, a snowmobile

 Flights to and from the meeting point

 Some meals as described

 Day 5 – Day 6

 Longyearbyen has plenty of international food options, including the world's northernmost sushi bar!

-At the wilderness camp, breakfasts will consist of bread, ham, cheese, eggs and bacon.
-There will also be cereals or oatmeal, tea, coffee and 'Polar Bread' - so lots of options!
+At the wilderness camp, breakfasts will consist ofcereals or oatmeal, tea, coffee and 'Polar Bread' as well as possibly bread, ham, cheese, eggs and bacon.
 Lunches will typically be dry-pack expedition-style meals, heated using water boiled while you're out in the wilderness and accompanied by hot drinks and biscuits.
 You can make extra sandwiches each morning to bring with you if you want a particularly large lunch.
 Dinners are homemade and vary depending on what's in stock.
 Tacos, pasta or a variety of stews are possibilities - including Norwegian reindeer stew.

 Vegans, vegetarians and most food allergies can be catered for.
 Please let your host know of any dietary requirements in advance.